renatocaliari/JTBD-Mapper-AI-Agent/custom_instructions.md

 2. Create a main '{currentdate_and_time}_{job to be done}_docs' folder.
 3. Create a subfolder 'result_docs'
 4. Create a subfolder 'project_docs'
+5. Copy the file 'project_roadmap.md' to 'project_docs/project_roadmap.md'
-5. Create the following essential files (related to sub headers below) inside the subfolder 'project_docs' and update following the instructions:
+6. Create, if they don't exist, the following essential files (related to sub headers below) inside the subfolder 'project_docs' and update following the instructions:

 ### projectRoadmap.md - Proccess Step by Step
 Purpose: High-level tasks completion criteria, and progress tracker